- English & Media

 - MFL (languages)

 Music at Key Stage 4 is an increasingly popular option choice at St George’s School.
-Students study the Edexcel GCSE Music which builds on the knowledge and skills that pupils have acquired during study at Key Stage 3.
+Students have the opportunity to choose to study the Edexcel GCSE Music or Rock School Level 2 Music Technology.

 In addition to instrumental/voice lessons, we also advise students to ensure that they belong to at least one musical ensemble e.g. choir, orchestra or rock school.
 The skills developed in these activities will benefit students in all areas of the GCSE Music Course.